AgoRapide/AgoRapide/README.md

 With AgoRapide anybody can "write" such reports and yet still the access is controlled through the APIs general access control mechanism.

+With the concept of "Contexts" you can create cuts and unions between different sets like:
+Context1: Intersect;Person;WHERE country = 'France'
+Context2: Intersect;Car;WHERE color = 'Red'
+Assuming there being a relationship between Person and Car queries like api/Person/CurrentContext or api/Car/CurrentContext will only show the relevant entities.
+The "Context" concept can also be wrapped up into Reports with basic aggregates being suggested automatically.

 ## Easy change of entity model.
 The entity model can be changed very rapidly.
 The database schema will usually not change as you change the entity model by using simple SELECT UPDATE statements instead of the more complex CREATE TABLE / ALTER TABLE.

-Example: UPDATE p SET name = 'colour' WHERE name = 'color' together with a simple rename of enum P.color to P.colour in the C# code.
+Example: UPDATE p SET key = 'colour' WHERE key = 'color' together with a simple rename of enum P.color to P.colour in the C# code.

 You do not need to implement specific accessors in your objects.
 Properties are accessed in a strongly static typed fashion like car.PAs&lt;Colour&gt; (PAs is shorthand for "property as...").